 Tower Hill staff

 If you’ve visited Tower Hill Botanic Garden before, you know it is a must-see New England destination.
 But did you know that Tower Hill is much more than a pretty place?
-Staff, volunteers, and members work year-round to help improve the lives of as many people as possible by connecting them to plant.
-Tower Hill, a nonprofit run by the Worcester County Horticultural Society, is focused on inclusivity and wants as many people to experience the benefits of plants and nature as possible.
+Staff, volunteers, and members work year-round to help improve the lives of as many people as possible by connecting them to plants.
+Tower Hill, a nonprofit organization run by the Worcester County Horticultural Society, is focused on inclusivity and wants as many people to experience the benefits of plants and nature as possible.
 Here are a few examples…

 Tower Hill’s Cottage Garden.

 Through a generous donation from Harvard Pilgrim Health Care, Tower Hill was able to offer free admission to seniors on Tuesdays in September 2017.
 This allowed visitors ages 65 and up the opportunity to enjoy valuable time socializing, walking, and exploring the gardens, regardless of their income level.
 Often families with multiple generations used this program as an opportunity to visit a place they can all enjoy together.